mjumbewu/django-rest-framework-csv/README.rst

 Custom Fields Format
 --------------------

-You can customize the data format (serialization the field by mapping them to a function).
+You can customize the data serialization (serialization the field by mapping them to a function).
 For example:

 .. code-block:: python